Deutsche Telekom rejects Iliad bid, leaves door open to U.S. sale

 Its plan to sell T-Mobile US TMUS.N to local rival Sprint (S.N) foundered on Wednesday, leaving Iliad - a much smaller French company with little experience of U.S. telecoms - as the remaining bidder although others could still emerge.

-Deutsche Telekom's Chief Executive Tim Hoettges made it clear that Iliad's $15 billion (8.90 billion pound) offer was not good enough and there was no need to rush into a sale, while leaving the door open to an eventual U.S. exit.
+Deutsche Telekom's Chief Executive Tim Hoettges made it clear that Iliad's $15 billion offer was not good enough and there was no need to rush into a sale, while leaving the door open to an eventual U.S. exit.

 "We have always said that we would be open to offers for T-Mobile US which would improve its position and that of its shareholders," he said on a conference call on Thursday.
 "At the moment, we don't have an offer which fits those criteria."